imagineai/create-django-app/README.md

 found 0 vulnerabilities
 32 files written
 You have successfully created a new project!
-Now you can run "make install && make run" to install the dependencies and open a web server running at http://127.0.0.1:8000/
+Now you can run "cd myapp && imagine run" to install the dependencies and open a web server running at http://127.0.0.1:8000/
 ```

 - You can now run your new Django app by running `cd myapp && imagine run`.
 - When you open http://127.0.0.1:8000/, you should see that the install worked successfully.